sergiofigueras/belchior-language/README.md

 - `more than | bigger than` -> Checks if a numeric X value is bigger than Y.
 - `less than` -> Checks if a numeric X value is lower than Y.
 - `is` -> Checks if the value of X is equals to Y.
-- `is not` -< Checks if the value of X is not equals to Y.
+- `is not` -> Checks if the value of X is not equals to Y.
+- `''` -> Stores a String without interpolation.
+- `""` -> Stores a string with interpolation.